javierbyte/react-blur/README.md

 * `img`: The image path.
 * `blurRadius`: The size of the blur radius.
+* `resizeSpeed`: Optional.
+How fast the canvas should re-render on resize?
+Defaults to 100ms.

 Thanks to [Quasimodo](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the original stack blur algorithm.